JonathanSContreras/surge/README.md

 ## Functionality Breakdown
 ### Agent
-The agent will perform:
+The agent start with:
 1) Reconnaissance via the `nmap` tool.

-2) Vulnerability Detection via `OpenVAS`/`Nikto`.
-3) Vulnerability Classification via PyTorch model classifying an identified vulnerability as None/Low/Medium/High/Critical
+After reconnaissance the agent will make a Next Best Action decision from the following choices:
+- Reporting through log action and send to the dashboard.
+- Port scanning (either stealthy, decoy, aggressive)
+- OS Scanner
+- Service enumerator
+- Vulnerability Detection Scan (`nmap`) and then transition into `OpenVAS`/`Nikto`
-4) Prioritization which will sort vulnerabilities based on CVSS score
+- Prioritization which will sort vulnerabilities based on CVSS score
-5) Exploitation via `Metasploit`, this will be controlled.
+- Exploitation via `Metasploit`, this will be controlled.
 It will either run real exploits or pseudo-exploits.
-6) Reporting through log action and send to the dashboard.

-When it comes to exploitation, the agent will exploit a vulernability based ona vulnerability score (CVSS) if it is a high vulnerability score then the agent will exploit those first.
-The agent will know what is deemed as vulnerable through the CVE database which data will be pulled from the `NVD API` and will be stored locally in a `Postgres` so the agent can search quickly.
+When it comes to exploitation, the agent will exploit a vulnerability based on a vulnerability score (CVSS) if it is a high vulnerability score then the agent will exploit those first.
+Or there might be a EPSS score that determines what to exploit.
+The agent will know what is deemed as vulnerable through a classifier, from the CVE database which data will be pulled from the `NVD API` and will be stored locally in a `Postgres` so the agent can search quickly.
 In the end this will be used to rank vulnerabilities and explain patches.

+The vulnerability classifier will be built via PyTorch model classifying an identified vulnerability as None/Low/Medium/High/Critical

 LangChain will wrap `nmap`, `nikto`, `OpenVAS`, `Metasploit`, etc. into the `Tool()` method so the LLM can call them in sequence.